 Israel Aloni - Dramaturge

-Israel Aloni is an independent choreographer, educator, performer, writer and culture entrepreneur.
+Israel Aloni is an independent choreographer, educator, performer, writer and cultural entrepreneur.

 Aloni studied dance at Bat Dor Dance Studios in Tel Aviv and Thelma Yellin School of the Arts, from which they graduated with honors in 2001.
 As a performer, Aloni danced a vast repertoire of globally acclaimed choreographers during their engagement with the Israel Ballet, Kibbutz Contemporary Dance Company, “The Project” belonging to the Israel Opera and Odelya Kuperberg Dance Group.
 Between 2002–2017, Aloni created and performed a rich selection of repertoire with GöteborgsOperans Danskompani (Sweden) which was their home company for these fifteen years.